fjasdfh/beatboxx-website/index.md

     },
     {
       "@type": "Question",
-      "name": "Is Beatboxx free?
-How do donations work?", "acceptedAnswer": {
+      "name": "Is Beatboxx free?",
+      "acceptedAnswer": {
         "@type": "Answer",
-        "text": "Beatboxx is free.
-Optional donations are available; 80% supports the beatbox community — events, judges, and venues."
+        "text": "Yes.
+Beatboxx is free to download and use on Android and iOS."
       }
     },
     {